Sudo-Ivan/wtfareu/README.md

-# Where the f*ck/flip are u
+# Where the flip are u

-A Hyprland GUI to find out which workspace an app is running in.
+A personal Hyprland GUI to find out which workspace an app is running in.
+Uses Iced for the GUI.
+View apps in their workspaces and click on a app to switch to its workspace.

+Goals:

+- Low resource usage (as low as we can with Iced)
+- Small codebase
+- Simple to use